 The rider then communicates with the owner via email or text and confirms details like pick up time and gear, and picks it up.

 This is such a cool way to try out every motorcycle you've ever wanted.
 Want to ride a Ducati Monster?
 Triumph Scrambler?
 Zero?
 Suzuki GSXR-750?
 Rent one!
-I'd definitely, definitely do this before buying another motorcycle - if I have the option.

-- Bring their own gear and equipment
+- Bring you own gear and equipment

 - Be flexible in pick up and drop-off time - don't bank on being able to pick it up directly from the airport - and know your local transport options like Lyft, Uber etc.